Placenta Encapsulation Package: $230

 Includes pick up from home or hospital, and delivery back to you

 - Placenta capsules, average placenta yields about 150 capsules

 - a small piece of raw placenta placed in a dropper bottle of alcohol.
 It creates an extract.

 - Cord Keepsake, your baby's umbilical cord dried in a coil and placed in a muslin bag, you can also choose to have this ground in with the placenta if you do not want a keepsake made.

-- made by steeping a small amount of dried placenta with a soothing blend of organic herbs in organic olive oil.
+- made by steeping a small amount of dried placenta with a soothing blend of organic herbs in organic jojoba and olive oil.
 Great for sore nipples, diaper rash, eczema, etc...